acad2/pride/docs/readme.md

 Q: What is it?

-A: An application framework.
-Programs written with pride tend to be very concise yet very capable.
+A: An application framework for the python programming language.
+Programs written with pride tend to be concise, robust, capable, and extensible;
+   all while remaining as simple and straightforward as possible.

 Q: What features does it offer?

 A: Most features are aimed at productivity and an improving minimum standard of quality.
-   1. Automatically generated documentation (docstrings and websites) - zero config
+   1. Automatically generated documentation (docstrings and websites)
-   2. Automatically generated command line argument parsers - zero config
+   2. Automatically generated command line argument parsers for all Base objects
    3. Automatic verbosity handling and logging
-   4. Simple mutex free concurrency
+   4. Simple, headache free, mutex free concurrency
    5. Objects can be updated from source at runtime without pausing or stopping execution
-   6. Application state can be saved/loaded
+   6. Application state can be saved/loaded at arbitrary points of execution
+   7. Simple, secure remote procedure calls with authenticated clients/servers.
+      Remote object access requires zero config, aside from basic security setup.
+      Client/server applications can be developed without regard to sockets and network protocols with exclusive focus on application specific logic.
-   7. A concurrent interactive shell that reduces/eliminates the need for a debugger
+   8. A secure, concurrent interactive shell that reduces the need for a debugger.
-   8. Simple, secure remote procedure calls with authenticated clients/servers. remote object access requires zero config, aside from username/password setup.
+      The secure rpc model mentioned above facilitates a python ssh-style command line that be used to interact with and manage remote machines.

 Q: Where can I learn more?

 A: Investigate https://github.com/erose1337/pride or jump straight into the documentation